BenGottschall/charlsen/README.md

 # charlsen

-A chess ai bot written in python
+A work in progress chess bot written in python using the python chess library.
+Currently exploring optimizations in C++ and opening book implementation.